dehdutra/dutra.github.io/_pages/about.md

 ## 🔎 Selected Experience

 **Academic background:**
-- Bachelor’s in Environmental Engineering (CEFET-MG)
+- Bachelor’s in Environmental and Sanitary Engineering (CEFET-MG)
-- Master’s in Geography (UFMG)
+- Master’s in Environmental Systems Analysis and Modeling (UFMG)
-- Currently pursuing a PhD at INPE
+- Currently pursuing a PhD in Remote Sensing at INPE

 **Collaborations:**
 - Participation in projects at TREES Lab, CEMADEN, IPAM